 That win was the second in a sequence of 15 wins in a row, and many of the wins memorable.
 We made a habit of coming from behind and snatching an unlikely win.
 A few times it looked like the run might be broken, but every time Sheeds would pull a rabbit out of the hat.

 Perhaps the most memorable, and certainly the most famous of those victories were against Carlton at Princes Park.
-Carlton were the reigning premiers, and would go on to make it back to back.
+Carlton was the reigning premiers and would go on to make it back to back.
 On that day they led by 4 goals with 20 minutes gone in the final quarter.
-Sheeds threw Neale Daniher forward and it was the matchwinning move.
+Sheeds threw Neale Daniher forward, and it was the matchwinning move.
 Playing against one of the greatest defenders ever, Bruce Doull, Daniher set-up goals and kicked them himself after strong marks.
-When the siren blew we’d won a famous victory (I wasn’t there that day, but remember listening to the last minutes sitting in a hot bath).
+When the siren blew, we’d won a famous victory (I wasn’t there that day, but remember listening to the last minutes sitting in a hot bath).

 But guess what – who gives a fuck what the inconsequential think?
 It may be overdue, but now, finally, Sheeds is recognised for his unequalled contribution to the great game.
 Well done Sheeds, no greater legend than you.